LandRegistry/bg-dev-pack-redesign/app/apis/submit-an-application/0.3/technical-guide.md

     </tr>
   </tbody>
 </table>

 <h3 class="govuk-heading-s">Lender validation</h3>
 <p class="govuk-body">All charges require at least one party with the role type of lender.
-If there is no MD
-  reference on the transaction, all lenders must have at least one address.</p>
+The lender address is not required if a valid MD reference is provided.
+If the charge does not have an MD reference, a full postal address for the lender is required. </p>

 <table class="govuk-table">
   <caption class="govuk-table__caption govuk-table__caption--s">Lender validation error types</caption>
   <thead class="govuk-table__head">